ScreenPyHQ/screenpy/docs/topics/actions.rst

     class CheckTheSpelling:
-        """Check the spelling of words in a given target.
+        """Check the spelling of words in a given Target.

         Examples:
             the_actor.attempts_to(CheckTheSpelling.of_words_in_the("WELCOME_BANNER")